ValkyFischer/ValkyrieUtils/readme/options.md

-Certainly!
-Below is the README.md section for the Options module:

----

 ## Options Module

 The Options module (`Options.py`) provides a configurable command-line option parser using `OptionParser`.
 It allows easy definition of options with specified data types, help messages, and default values.
 The parsed options can be accessed through a dictionary-like interface.